Aspose HTML to PDF: a complete integration guide for 2026

 doc.Save(@"C:\output\invoice.pdf");

-That resourcePath should point to the folder that contains linked assets or to a base directory that makes relative URLs resolvable.
+resourcePath should point at the folder containing linked assets, or a base directory that makes relative URLs resolvable.

-For an HTML string, write the content to a stream or file first if your assets are relative.
-That gives you a stable base path.
+For an HTML string with relative assets, write it to a file first so there's a stable base path:

 using Aspose.Pdf;